openwisp/openwisp-docs/tutorials/hotspot.rst

 Some services only allow surfing for a limited amount of time per day, while others limit the amount of data you can consume.
-Some services use a combination of both methods (when either the daily time or data limit is reached, the session is closed).
+Some services use a combination of both methods and when either the daily time or data limit is reached, the session is closed.

 Therefore, users who plan to use the service again later on the same day, should log out to avoid consuming their daily time and/or data.